How to Plan the Perfect Trip to Sequoia National Park

 • Squirrels and Chipmunks: These small, energetic animals are all over the park.
 You’ll likely see them darting across trails or around campsites, gathering food or playfully interacting with each other.
 Their quick movements make them fun to watch and challenging to photograph.

-Sequoia National Park Itinerary (Enter via Three Rivers, Exit via Kings Canyon)
+3-day Itinerary in Sequoia National Park (Enter via Three Rivers, Exit via Kings Canyon)

-This itinerary is designed for entering Sequoia National Park through the Three Rivers entrance and exiting via Kings Canyon.
+This three-day itinerary is designed to enter Sequoia National Park through the Three Rivers entrance and exit via Kings Canyon National Park.
 It allows you to experience the park’s main highlights in a smooth, geographically efficient loop, maximizing scenic drives and iconic sights.

 Day 1: Giant Trees and Scenic Vistas